heavy-duty/platform/apps/DRILL.INSTALLATION.md

 # Deploy Instructions

-Clone this repo and checkout to the 'andresmgsl/vercel-deploy' branch -> git@github.com:andresmgsl/platform.git

 These are the instructions to use and deploy all the components of Drill Ecosystem, which is composed of:

 - Drill CLI